Everyday Journey / FTA Photos: The Photography of Franck Avril Nature and Landscapes Architectural Floral Fauna People Products Abstract

 Franck (Avril)

-As an active performer of the oboe, Franck Avril has given over 50 solo recitals across the United States, with additional appearances in Europe.
-His credentials include solo appearances at New-York’s Carnegie Hall, the 92nd-Street “Y”, Merkin Hall, Town Hall, and at the Guggenheim Museum.
-Additional recitals include those at Boston’s Gardner Museum, at the Norton Gallery of Art in West Palm Beach (FL), at Champaign-Urbana's Krannert Center; as well as a Solo Recital at the IDRS 25th-Anniversary Conference in Tallahassee (FL) in 1996.
-His concerto appearances have taken him to major Halls in New-York City, as well as to those of Atlanta, Kansas City, Milwaukee, Seattle, Flagstaff, Green Bay, Newport (RI), Westmoreland (PA), and to the Summer Festival of the Brevard (NC) Music Camp.
+Oboist Franck Avril has given over 50 solo recitals across the United States, with additional appearances in Europe.
+A winner of Concert Artists Guild and Bronze Medalist at the 1977 Geneva International Competition, he was the first oboist to ever be selected by Young Concert Artists, and subsequently became the first oboist ever chosen by Affiliate Artists.
+In solo recital, he has appeared at New-York’s Carnegie Hall, the 92nd Street Y, Merkin Hall, Town Hall, and at the Guggenheim Museum.
+Additional recitals include those at Boston’s Gardner Museum, the Norton Gallery of Art in West Palm Beach (FL), Urbana-Champaign's Krannert Center; as well as a solo recital at the IDRS 25th-Anniversary Conference in Tallahassee (FL).
+Concerto appearances have taken him to major halls in New-York City, as well as to those of Atlanta, Kansas City, Milwaukee, Seattle, Flagstaff, Green Bay, Newport (RI), Westmoreland (PA), and the Brevard (NC) Music Center.